Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 TSAC.Aidinfo@tn.gov

 Watching as young children progress toward their academic goals is gratifying enough for many elementary school teachers.
 Yet the elementary education field also provides a rewarding mean salary of $57,730 each 10-month school year.
-Since breaking into this teaching specialty requires at least four years in higher education, some students can be discouraged by rising tuition though.
+Breaking into this teaching specialty requires at least four years in higher education.
+Some students can be discouraged by rising tuition.
 Fortunately, many financial aid programs are funded to lower out-of-pocket costs for student-teachers.
 Consider these 20 great elementary education scholarships along with the TEACH Grant and Teacher Loan Forgiveness Program to earn state certification.

 GCD Staff